onefrankguy/frankmitchell.org/posts/surviving-in-the-post-app-store-economy.md

 store front.
 You maximize profits if you aren't giving thirty percent to Steam or Apple.
 Every device owner wants applications that feel native.
 You want the things you use to feel good.
-But that intersection leaves developers, the people that build the games and apps, at a loss.
+But that intersection leaves developers, the people that build games and other software, at a loss.

 Traditional publishing has a developer boxing their software and shipping it to a distribution center.
 A publisher then handles the business of getting that software in all the relevant physical store fronts.
 App stores change that.
 Now getting your game on Steam or Amazon or the Windows Phone Store is just part of the development process.
-Developers have become their own publishers.
+Developers are required to be their own publishers.

-Knocking on the door of every walled garden isn't easy.
+Knocking on the door of every app store isn't easy.
 Sure Amazon has a software development kit and lots of documentation, but their SDK doesn't look anything like the Steam one.
 Concepts you learn when developing on a Kindle don't have one-to-one mappings onto an iPhone.
 You can argue that's the nature